This crustless broccoli quiche is perfect for a quick meatless dinner or lunch. It's delicious, filling, low-carb, and gluten-free.

 Variations

-- If you don't need this quiche to be meatless, you can add a cup of cooked meat, such as shredded cooked chicken or diced ham. ¼ cup of crumbled bacon is another lovely addition.
+- If you don't need this quiche to be meatless, you can add a cup of cooked meat, such as shredded cooked chicken or diced ham. ¼ cup of crumbled bacon is another great addition.

 This is one of my easiest recipes, which is why I make it so often.
 The detailed instructions for making it are listed in the recipe card below.
 Here are the basic steps:

 You start by defrosting the broccoli in the microwave.
 Drain it well.
-If you used fresh broccoli florets, chop them into small pieces.
+If using fresh broccoli florets, chop them into small pieces.
+In a large bowl, whisk the eggs, sour cream, Kosher salt, black pepper, and garlic powder.
+Stir in the chopped broccoli, scallions, and cheese.

 Transfer the mixture to a greased pie plate.
 Bake the quiche until it's golden brown, and a knife inserted in its center comes out clean, about 30 minutes.